Werder Bremen to pay for policing as German teams reject pooling costs | DW | 03.12.2019

 Bremen responded by threatening the DFL with legal action: "In the interests of Werder Bremen, we will probably have no choice but to take legal action," Bremen CEO Klaus Filbry said on Tuesday.
 "We would have liked to have avoided this situation.
 But we must do all we can to ensure that the damages which the state of Bremen are heaping on us have as little impact as possible."

-Werder President Hubertus Hess-Grunewald added: "We cannot and will not accept liability for 100 percent of the costs."
+Werder's president, Hubertus Hess-Grunewald, added: "We cannot and will not accept liability for 100 percent of the costs."

 Bayern Munich chairman Karl-Heinz Rummenigge was highly critical of this plan.